Gabon: Bongo's re-election and rule

+Boycott of elections and crisis

 Facing a divided opposition, President Omar Bongo coasted to re-election in December 1998.
-While some Bongo's opponents rejected the outcome as fraudulent, some international observers characterized the results as representative "despite many perceived irregularities".
-Legislative elections held in 2001–2002 were boycotted by a number of smaller opposition parties and were criticized for their administrative weaknesses, produced a National Assembly dominated by PDG and allied independents.
-In November 2005 President Omar Bongo was elected for his sixth term.
+While some of Bongo's opponents rejected the outcome as fraudulent, some international observers characterized the results as representative, "despite many perceived irregularities".
+Legislative elections held in 2001–2002 were boycotted by several smaller opposition parties and were criticized for their administrative weaknesses, producing a National Assembly dominated by PDG and allied independents.
+In November 2005, President Omar Bongo was elected for his sixth term.
 He won re-election, and opponents claim that the balloting process was marred by irregularities.
 There were some instances of violence following the announcement of his win.
 National Assembly elections were held in December 2006.
 Some seats contested because of voting irregularities were overturned by the Constitutional Court, and the subsequent run-off elections in 2007 yielded a PDG-controlled National Assembly.

-On 8 June 2009, President Omar Bongo died of cardiac arrest at a Spanish hospital in Barcelona.
-In accordance with the amended constitution, Rose Francine Rogombé, the President of the Senate, became Interim President on 10 June 2009.
-The first contested elections in Gabon's history that did not include Omar Bongo as a candidate were held on 30 August 2009, with 18 candidates for president.
-The lead-up to the elections saw some isolated protests.
-Omar Bongo's son, ruling party leader Ali Bongo Ondimba, was formally declared the winner after a 3-week review by the Constitutional Court; his inauguration took place on 16 October 2009.
-The court's review had been prompted by claims of fraud by some opposition candidates, with the initial announcement of election results sparking violent protests in Port-Gentil.
-The citizens of Port-Gentil took to the streets, and some shops and residences were burned, including the French Consulate and a local prison.
-Officially, 4 deaths occurred during the riots.
-Gendarmes and the military were deployed to Port-Gentil to support the beleaguered police, and a curfew was in effect for more than 3 months.

-A partial legislative by-election was held in June 2010.
-A coalition of parties, the Union Nationale (UN), participated for the first time.
-UN is composed mostly of PDG defectors who left the party after Omar Bongo's death.
-Of the 5 contested seats, PDG won 3 and UN won 2; both sides claimed victory.

-In January 2019, there was an attempted coup d'état led by soldiers against the President Ali Bongo; the coup ultimately failed.

-In June 2022, Gabon and Togo joined the Commonwealth of Nations.